robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 ## 2.1 Proxy reads to the Merchant/AccountApplication through to the LegalEntity

 We are now very confident that the LegalEntity table is in sync with and just as reliable as the Merchant and AccountApplication tables.
-Carefully using some more meta-programming magic, we make all calls to read from eg. merchant.owner_first_name instead read their data from the LegalEntity.
+Carefully using some more meta-programming magic, we make all calls to eg. merchant.owner_first_name proxy through to read their data from the associated LegalEntity.
 We continue to write data to both tables and put this proxying behind a feature flag.
 This means that if we discover an inconsistency or other error we can instantly flip the feature flag off and switch back to reading directly from the Merchant table whilst we debug.

 {% highlight ruby %}
     class Merchant